Marinella: Early life

 She released her first song in 1957, "Nitsa, Elenitsa (Little Helen)".
 Her early career was marked by her collaboration with singer Stelios Kazantzidis.
 Together they managed to become the greatest duet of Greece, unsurpassed even today.
-Starting at the night club "Luxembourg" in Thessaloniki where they enjoyed great success, they later moved to Athens, the capital, where they became widely known.
+Starting at the night club "Luxembourg" in Thessaloniki where they enjoyed great success, they later moved to Athens, where they became widely known.
 They sang the songs of Mikis Theodorakis, Manos Hadjidakis, Vassilis Tsitsanis, Giorgos Mitsakis, Giorgos Zambetas, Apostolos Kaldaras, Theodoros Derveniotis, Stavros Xarchakos, Christos Leontis, whom are considered the best composers of the era.

 Marinella married Stelios Kazantzidis on 7 May 1964 and they toured together in Germany and the United States.
 They divorced in September 1966.
-Marinella then began a solo career and eventually in 1974 married singer Tolis Voskopoulos.
-This second marriage also ended in divorce in 1981.
+Marinella then began a solo career and eventually married singer Tolis Voskopoulos in 1974.
+This marriage also ended in divorce in 1981.

 Early career

 In October 1970, Marinella participated in the V Festival Internacional da Cançao Popular – Parte Internacion (FIC) in Rio de Janeiro, representing Greece with the song "Kyra Giorgena (Wife of George)", finishing 4th among 38 countries.
 On October 24, 1970, the Billboard wrote "Marinella from Greece, knows audiences in Athens clubs, carries enchantment in her songs and the warmth of the sun in her voice" (by Henry Johnston).

-Marinella was the first Greek singer to participate in the International MIDEM Festival of 1973 in Cannes with and three new songs composed by Stavros Xarchakos and in the Eurovision Song Contest of 1974, placing eleventh with the song "Krasi, Thalassa Kai T' Agori Mou (Wine, sea and my boyfriend)".
-Greek rock band Nostradamos had won the first Eurovision participation contest ran by the state broadcaster ERT to represent Greece at Eurovision.
-However, due to a scandal, the band was not allowed to compete at Eurovision, and Marinella was sent instead.
+Marinella was the first Greek singer to participate in the International MIDEM Festival of 1973 in Cannes with three new songs composed by Stavros Xarchakos.
+She also participated in the Eurovision Song Contest in 1974, placing eleventh with the song "Krasi, thalassa kai t' agori mou" ("Wine, sea and my boyfriend").
+Initially Greek rock band Nostradamos had won the first Eurovision participation contest run by the state broadcaster ERT to represent Greece at Eurovision.
+However the band was not allowed to compete at Eurovision due to a scandal, and Marinella was sent instead.

 She also performed in several Greek musicals, both as singer and actress.
 Her popularity rose in the late 1960s, 1970s and 1980s, with a string of successful albums and live shows.
 She developed a new standard for shows in the Greek night clubs, introducing costumes, dancing, and special lighting effects.